Noting Absence IV

 “… if here was any justification at all for designing objects, it could only be found in the performance of a kind of therapeutic act, an act that would enable objects to heighten the awareness all human beings have, or can have, of their own adventure.”
 (Sottsass, 1995)

+The central element of the exhibition is the participatory performance “Noting Absence.”
+In a four-hour cycle, Buchmann activates her body by shaping clay bowls, radically synchronizing her breathing and gestures.
+With the aim of remaining fully present in mind.
+The archaic craft method of the thumb-pressure vessel is recontextualized and transformed into a haptic feedback system for meditative introspection.
 The work visualizes the paradox of presence: The moment the artist notices her thoughts wandering, she stops the forming process.
 The emerging vessel is dropped with an exhalation.
 The often very unconscious process of distraction thus becomes a conscious act.
 Only those objects created in complete unity of body and mind remain.
 The clay fragments accumulated on the floor form a sculptural installation that reveals the “data stream” of our consciousness.

 Visitors are invited to sit on the chair opposite to explore their own stillness and emptiness through contact with the material.
 The somatic experience is enhanced by a garment designed for the performance by fashion designer Lukasz Studencki, which slows down movements and sharpens physical introspection.